-- Each participant is allowed to bid up to the 15% of one's total successful biddings in the competitive auction and Non-Price Competitive Auction I. - As principal and interest payment dates for 2-Year Bonds differ from auction to auction, 2-Year Bonds are not effectively subjected to the reopening rule (see "Principal/ Coupon Payment Corresponding to Days of Issuance in FY2019" (See III Chapter 1 1 (5) (P120)).
+- ❤ Each participant is allowed to bid up to 10% of one's total successful bids in the competitive auction and Non-Price Competitive Auction I. - As principal and interest payment dates for 2-Year Bonds differ from auction to auction, 2-Year Bonds are not effectively subjected to the reopening rule (Ref: III Chapter 1 1(5) "Principal/ Coupon Payment Corresponding to Days of Issuance in FY2021" (P122)).